henricm/ha-ferroamp/README.md

   - platform: ferroamp
 ```

-There are currently no configuration options and this integration will a bunch or sensors with the prefix `ferroamp_`.
+There are currently no configuration options.
+This integration will add some sensors with the prefix `ferroamp_`.
 For the SSO and ESO sensors, they will include the id of the SSO or ESO unit, eg `sensor.ferroamp_sso_123456_pv_string_power`.

-I'm also still figuring out what some of the sensors actually is, since the Ferroamp API documentaiton still seems to be incomplete in some areas.
+I'm also still figuring out what some of the sensors actually are, since the Ferroamp API documentaiton still seems to be incomplete in some areas.

 ## Known issues